26 Best Phone Interview Tips to Get a Second Interview

 - What does the business provide to the customers?

-- What are the company objectives?
+- How would you describe the company objectives?

 - What is the work culture of the business?